Investing for Passive Income With ETFs

 The dividend yield trap

-High yield often means high risk.
-A stock's dividend yield goes up when its price drops.
-A company cutting its dividend or a bond fund holding risky debt can show an attractive yield right before it crashes.
+High yield often signals high risk.
+A stock's dividend yield rises when its price falls.
+A bond fund's yield climbs when it holds debt the market is repricing.
+Both can show an attractive number right before a cut or a write-down.

-- Covered call ETFs.
-Products like JEPI and QYLD generate income by selling options on their holdings.
-This caps upside significantly.
-They capture ~84% of downside but only ~65% of upside.
-Over a full market cycle, total return usually lags a plain index fund.
+- Covered-call ETFs.
+Products like JEPI and QYLD generate income by selling options on their holdings, capping upside in exchange for premiums.
+These structures participate in most of the downside while losing the right tail.
+Total return over a full cycle has historically lagged a plain index fund.

-The rule: never evaluate an income ETF by yield alone.
-Always look at total return (price change + dividends reinvested).
+The rule for the asset class: never evaluate an income ETF by yield alone.
+The number that matters is total return (price change plus dividends reinvested).

 Building a sustainable income portfolio